mongodb/terraform-provider-mongodbatlas/website/docs/r/serverless_instance.html.markdown

   }
 ```

- Key-value pairs used for tagging and categorizing the serverless instance.
-Each key and value has a maximum length of 255 characters.
+Key-value pairs between 1 to 255 characters in length for tagging and categorizing the cluster.

 * `key` - (Required) Constant that defines the set of the tag.
 * `value` - (Required) Variable that belongs to the set of the tag.

-For additional information you can reference [Resource Tags](https://www.mongodb.com/docs/atlas/tags/).
+To learn more, see [Resource Tags](https://dochub.mongodb.org/core/add-cluster-tag-atlas).

 ## Attributes Reference